zhouand25/Senior-Seminar---Zhou/README.md

 -Created classSchedule 2d array data structure to store courseIds to represent the schedue with each cell representing a course in a specific class and time block

 2/4
+-Finished implementing priority list (pretty much working) -Implemented auxillary function called availability that works in conjunction with the placement function -Availability function checks if that course in that time slot is "AVAILABLE" to the user, checking one if the course's enrollemnt number is <=16, and two makes sure that the person has an open unoccupied time slot to accomodate the course (returns a true or false boolean value)
+-LOTS OF OVERALL DEBUGGING

+-Also, found small problem in the synthesis function (where two of the same course, original and duplciate occur in the same time slot)
+-So, created a changeUp correction function where if it finds a duplicate with the findDup function, it attempts to exchange the duplicate class with one of the neighboring time bells to achieve a situation where both time slots are free of duplicate classes (as a teacher cannot teach in two classrooms at once)

+-More debugging with many printing functions to show the internal processes + small tweaks to debug and clean up the code -Helped fix the student enrollment variables, measuring number of students in a session

+-When doing that, decided to implement a mini-optimization in order to make things more convenient for teachers

 2/5